anshgupta1265/Supabase-database-design/README.md

 Design Choices

-Referential Integrity: Deleting a user or event cascades to RSVPs to maintain consistency.
+Referential Integrity: Deleting a user or event cascades to RSVPs.

-Normalization: Each entity has its own table; relationships use foreign keys.
+Normalization: Separate tables for each entity.

 Constraints: